microsoft/pxt/common-docs/release-tests/upgrades.md

     * Download the project file
     * In v1, import the file from the home screen (or drag it into the editor)
     * The project should be unchanged and open in the editor in which it was created

+6. Test the downgrade scenario
+    * Create a project in v1
+    * Download the project file
+    * In v0, import the file from the home screen (or drag it into the editor)
+    * You should be notified that the project is too new and cannot be opened
+    * Repeat for shared script